marc-rene/Open_A-Life/README.md

  - Read and set parametres from **API/Settings.OALC**, and possibly update it should any changes to the factions occur

- - Read the state of the World from **Ready.world** and write the current world to **writing.world**
+ - Read the state of the World from **API/Ready.world** and write the current world to **writing.world**

  - Read and adjust behaviour according to **API/Operation.mode**.
-Operation.mode should be a number which corolates to a function, such as exiting, adjusting speed of execution, pausing, etc... _ _These codes can be found below_ _
+Operation.mode should be a number which corolates to a function, such as exiting, adjusting speed of execution, pausing, etc... _These codes can be found below_